hsk81/quotestream/README.md

 $ cat data/lrv-ratio.log | ./py map.exp -p last -r price | ./py trade.alpha -v > data/alpha.log
 ```

 First, we access our stored (and processed) quote stream via the UNIX command `cat` and exponentiate the `last` entry the get the original `price`, which we also need in the decision process of our trading strategy.
-The input to `trade/alpha.py` looks then like:
+The input to `trade.alpha` looks then like:

 ``` json
 {"return": [0.00025433428139200003], "timestamp": 1368232031.982519, "ratio": [0.9589355359453091], "volatility": [0.350167924307066], "price": [117.96999999999998], "last": [4.770430354853751]}